Published on January 8, 2022

 It is not restrictive to eat from ALL of the food groups every day.
 Will you have to give up entirely or severely curtail many, if not all (depending on what those may be) of the food and drink items that got you fat in the first place?
 It depends . . . and you will, respectively.
 If you’re honest with yourself, you know you need discipline in your eating habits, and you must learn portion control not only for weight loss but, more importantly, to keep it off.

 Don’t worry about things you’re giving up.
-Only concern yourself with what you’re getting: good habits and better health . . . and all that goes with it.
+Instead, concern yourself with what you’re getting: good habits and better health . . . and all that goes with it.

 Remember: If you always do what you’ve always done, you’ll always get what you’ve always got.